 Model Owner:

-FICO utilizes a proprietary neural net technology called NNET08 which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.
+FICO utilizes a proprietary neural net technology called NNET08 for credit card monitoring and NNET20 for debit card monitoring which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.

-In production the weights are fixed and unchanged; this continues to drive the highest performance and is most computationally efficient.
+In production the weights are fixed and unchanged; this continues to give the highest performance and is most computationally efficient.
 The model structure is often a single layer with different model segments to minimize the number of degrees of freedom.

 The following diagram is a high-level representation of a neural network with a single hidden layer and with the back propagation of the error.
 Training typically starts with random weights using back propagation of the errors to adjust the weights until the network converges.